Relationships Impact Mood

 The Quality of Our Relationships Counts

-A scientific study in The Annals of Behavioral Medicine (2008), which also focused on the quality of our relationships rather than simply being connected, indicated that being in a happy relationship results in less stress and depression and better mental and physical health outcomes.
+A scientific study in The Annals of Behavioural Medicine, which also focused on the quality of our relationships rather than simply being connected, indicated that being in a happy relationship results in less stress and depression and better mental and physical health outcomes.

 While, in contrast, those who are single and happy are more healthy than those who are in unhappy relationships: ‘… Contrasting those who are unmarried with those in low-quality marriages, we find that single individuals had lower ABP (ambulatory blood pressure)-suggesting that single individuals fare better than their unhappily married counterparts.
 (2008)